PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 > Be careful with each styled component that you will implement, it is important to keep in mind a responsiveness dimension.
 A good way to test this is to open your web console.

-When a user presses the login button, you must call the function `useLogin` to connect with your backend.
+When a user presses the login button, you must call the function `postLogin` to connect with your backend.

 You will have to implement a form without using the classic HTML tag, in our case we will use simple HTML `<input>` tags with the following `props`:
 - value